-In this course, we're developing a web application (using Flask) that will eventually be hosted on a web server on Heroku.
+In this course, we're developing a web application (using Flask) that will eventually be hosted on a web server on Render.
 In order to test out the web application during the development phase, we want to be able to communicate with the web application through a web browser, just like any other website.

 The term "localhost" refers to your computer ("local") "host"-ing a web application.
 When accessing "localhost" or "127.0.0.1", a loopback occurs to access the web application on your computer (as opposed to access a web server on the internet).